joyceful-lee/AI-Tile-Placement/README.md

-# CSCI6511_Project2_Tiles
+# AI Tile Placement
-CSP Tile Placement Problem for CSCI6511 Spring 2022
+CSP Tile Placement Problem for * Spring 2022

 ## Given
 - You are given a landscape on which certain "bushes" grow, marked by colors: 1, 2, 3, 4.